phalcon-orphanage/docs/en/reference/forms.rst

 Rendering Forms
 ---------------
-You can render the form with total flexibility, the following example shows how to render each element using an standard procedure:
+You can render the form with total flexibility, the following example shows how to render each element using a standard procedure:

 .. code-block:: html+php